YousraAndoulla/FrogsGame/README.md

 2. Frogs can only jump over one frog or move to an adjacent empty rock.
 3. The puzzle is solved when all left frogs are on the right and vice versa.

+## 👥 Authors
+The Frogs Game project was created by **Yousra Andoulla** and **Rahil Allali** during our bachelor's studies in Mathematics and Computer Science.
+With a shared interest in game development and problem-solving, we collaborated to design this puzzle game, allowing players to practice logical thinking and planning.
+We worked together on both the game mechanics and the interactive user interface, using Java and Java Swing to bring our concept to life.